olets/zsh-test-runner/README.md

 -   access cumulative failure, pass, and skip counts as shell variables
 -   print coverage summaries with total, failure, pass, and skip counts, and failure and pass rates (see [`summary`](#summary)).

 What it does not feature: its own human language-like declarative test syntax.
 There's no "describe", "expect", etc. Downside is the tests don't read like a story.
 Upside is —because the shell already has rich support for tests— there is nothing to learn, there are no artificial limits on what can be tested, the cost to migrating to zsh-test-runner (or from it, if you must) is very low, and there is no risk that assertions were incorrectly implemented.

-Just write your `[[ ]]`s, your `(( ))`s, even your `test`s or `[ ]`s, and never again punt on testing.
+Just write your `[[ ]]`s, your `(( ))`s, even your `test`s or `[ ]`s.

 ## Installation